 Visitors should be warned that the sellers can become annoyed by tourists who take too many photographs of the market but don’t purchase anything.
 As you can see, this lady wasn’t too happy with all my photographs!

-That’s the thing here at the markets in Cuenca, Ecuador, you really have to know when to steal a photo and when to stop.
+That’s the thing here at the markets in Cuenca, Ecuador, you really have to know when to snap a photo and when to stop!
+Otherwise, you get “the look” from the local market ladies!

 When to go to Feria Libre: